grisha/grisha.github.com/source/_posts/2013-11-07-mod-python-performance-revisited.markdown

 Concurrency of 120 was chosen as the highest number I could run across all setups without getting strange errors.
 "Strange errors" could be disconnects, delays and stuck connections, all tunable by anything from Linux kernel configuration to specific tool configs.
 I very much wanted concurrency to be at least a few times higher but it quickly became apparent that getting to that level would require very significant system tweaking for which I just didn't have the time.
-120 concurrent requests is nothing to sneeze at though: if you sustained this rate for a day of python handler serving, you'd have processed 10,812,009,600 requests.
-Not to mention the fact that it approaches the limit of network hardware (at least on my set up).
+120 concurrent requests is nothing to sneeze at though: if you sustained this rate for a day of python handler serving, you'd have processed 10,812,009,600 requests (on a single server!).

 I should also note that in my tweaking of various configurations I couldn't get the requests/s numbers any significantly higher than what